139th Aero Squadron: Western Front combat

 With the success of the St. Mihiel offensive, the squadron was moved from Toul to Belrain Aerodrome on 24 September.
 On the 25th regular patrols began in the region south of Verdun, and on 26 September, First Army began the Meuse-Argonne Offensive.
 Aerial activity by the 139th again became very intense, with the squadron flying aircraft from before dawn until after dusk.
 On the first day of the offensive, one enemy observation aircraft was shot down, and the unit performed several road strafing and bombing missions against enemy infantry forces.
 At Belrain, the squadron began to be re-equipped with SPAD XIIIs, that were equipped with bomb racks carrying two twenty-pound bombs.
 During the next few weeks a marked increase of enemy aircraft were seen and attacked.
 On 28 September three enemy aircraft were shot down.

 Bad weather limited operations during early October.
 However, on the 10th, a massive combat free-for-all resulted with six squadron aircraft engaged with about a dozen German Fokkers.
 The squadron shot down nine enemy aircraft.
 The remainder of October was quite active and eleven more successful combats were fought, twenty enemy aircraft were destroyed.
 The squadron lost Lt Schoen when he was killed in action on 29 October near Esnes-en-Argonne.
 Poor weather limited the number of patrols flown in early November, although on 5 November, three squadron aircraft attacked an enemy Fokker and pursued it to its Aerodrome, shooting it down directly over its own airfield.
 The squadron moved to Souilly Aerodrome on 7 November.
 However, talk of peace had begun and although regular combat patrols were flown, few enemy aircraft were seen.
-All offensive operations over the lines ceased at 11:00am on 11 November.
+All offensive operations over the lines ceased at 11:00 a.m. on 11 November.